sansseriff/phd_thesis/pandoc_site/chapter_08/section_04_experiment_control.md

 ### Time-walk correction

 A repository of tools for performing time-walk calibration and correction on timetag data files.
-It is set up to use the binary format `.ttbin` from swabian timetaggers, but can be easily adapted to other formats.
+It is set up to use the binary format `.ttbin` from Swabian timetaggers but can be easily adapted to other formats.

 <a class="md-button" style="width: 30%; display: block; margin: auto; text-align: center;" href="https://github.com/sansseriff/SNSPD-time-walk-and-jitter-correction">Repository <span class="twemoji"><svg xmlns="http://www.w3.org/2000/svg" viewBox="0 0 448 512"><path d="M439.55 236.05 244 40.45a28.87 28.87 0 0 0-40.81 0l-40.66 40.63 51.52 51.52c27.06-9.14 52.68 16.77 43.39 43.68l49.66 49.66c34.23-11.8 61.18 31 35.47 56.69-26.49 26.49-70.21-2.87-56-37.34L240.22 199v121.85c25.3 12.54 22.26 41.85 9.08 55a34.34 34.34 0 0 1-48.55 0c-17.57-17.6-11.07-46.91 11.25-56v-123c-20.8-8.51-24.6-30.74-18.64-45L142.57 101 8.45 235.14a28.86 28.86 0 0 0 0 40.81l195.61 195.6a28.86 28.86 0 0 0 40.8 0l194.69-194.69a28.86 28.86 0 0 0 0-40.81z"></path></svg></span></a>